archiewald/blog/_posts/2019-01-06-being-dev-1-year.md

 image: /assets/2019-01-06/newyear.jpg
 ---

 So here it is, another article summarizing how the 2018 was :) For me it was a very special time, since exactly on December 2017 I started my first job as a frontend developer.
-It was an intense year but I am happy to say that I learned a lot, feel bit more confident about my programming skills and look forward to learn new.
+It was an intense year but I am happy to say that I've learned a lot, I feel bit more confident about my programming skills and look forward to learn new.

 <div class="img-block">
     <img src="{{ "/assets/2019-01-06/newyear.jpg" | absolute_url }}" alt="new year">